SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 The relations between those parts are as follows:

-- the private key of the public/private key pair will be used by the provider to locally sign Gaia-X Credentials
+- the private key of the public/private key pair will be used by the CSP to locally sign Gaia-X Credentials
-- the public key of the public/private key pair will be used by other parties to verify the signature of provider-signed Gaia-X Credentials
+- the public key of the public/private key pair will be used by other parties to verify the signature of CSP-signed Gaia-X Credentials
-- the public key is hosted by the provider as part of the DID document and certificate chain files
+- the public key is hosted by the CSP as part of the DID document and certificate chain files
 - the DID document contains both the public key for signature validation as well as a URL reference to the full X.509 certificate chain for the public key
 - the path to the public key is encoded in the "proof" section of the Gaia-X Credential.
 This reference points to a specific section in DID document, which describes the public key.

-Using the DID document and the certificate chain including the public key hosted by the provider, a consumer will be able to verify the signature of a Gaia-X Credential issued by the provider by resolving the DID reference and retrieving the certificate:
+Using the DID document and the certificate chain including the public key hosted by the CSP, a consumer will be able to verify the signature of a Gaia-X Credential issued by the CSP by resolving the DID reference and retrieving the certificate:

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/gx-credentials/gx-credentials-verification.png" @path %}">